virgesmith/rebble/README.md

 # Pebble to Rebble

-I got a new phone a week or two after Pebble servers were finally switched off and then discovered that the apps and watchfaces I wrote a couple of years ago just disappeared when I paired with the new phone.
+I got a new phone a week or two after Pebble servers were finally switched off and then discovered that the apps and watchfaces I wrote a couple of years ago just disappeared when I paired my Pebble Time with the new phone.
 I couldn't find a way of getting them off the old phone and onto the new.
-Luckily, I'd published a couple of them ([Conway](http://store.rebble.io/app/5627c5b4c361c93abe000072) and [Bouncy](http://store.rebble.io/app/562a1e207480836070000059)) on the app store, and discovered [rebble](https://rebble.io/) had mirrored it.
-I also managed to track down a couple of them (built binaries) on an old laptop I'd used at the time.
+Luckily, I'd published a couple of them ([Conway](https://apps.rebble.io/en_US/application/5627c5b4c361c93abe000072?query=conway&section=watchfaces) and [Bouncy](https://apps.rebble.io/en_US/application/562a1e207480836070000059?query=bouncy&section=watchfaces)) on the app store, and discovered [rebble](https://rebble.io/) had mirrored it and lots of other useful resources.
+I also managed to track down a couple of them (built binaries) on an old laptop I'd used at the time and installed them manually (by copying the .pbw file to the phone).

 But mostly I just had the original source code, last built against a now-obsolete SDK.
-So I decided to see if I could get them working, and eventually, with the help of the resources the rebble community have kept alive, and their [discord channel](https://discordapp.com/channels/221364737269694464/221397928592277504), I got a the old apps and watchfaces up and running.
+So I decided to see if I could get them working again in the post-pebble/rebble era, and eventually, with some help from the resurrected [rebble resources](https://developer.rebble.io/developer.pebble.com/index.html), and their [discord channel](https://discordapp.com/channels/221364737269694464/221397928592277504), I got a the old apps and watchfaces up and running, see [below](#sdk-installation).

-I mostly use git and open-source my code on github these days, so I'll update some of my apps to work with the latest SDK and move them here...
-NB they are only tested with the Pebble Time (aka basalt) hardware.
+I've open-sourced a selection of my apps/watchfaces from my private svn repo.
+Feel free to (re)use the code as you wish (it's a MIT licence).
+NB they've only been tested with the Pebble Time (aka basalt) hardware.

 # Watchfaces